-5.6 Remote Programming with MCT 10 Setup Software Set-up Software
+5.6 Remote Programming with MCT 10 Setup Software

-Danfoss has a software program available for developing, storing, and transferring frequency converterprogramming.
+Danfoss has a software program available for developing, storing, and transferring frequency converter programming.
 The MCT 10 Set-up Software allows the user to connect a PC to the frequency converter and perform live programming rather than using the LCP.
 Additionally, all frequency converter programming can be done off-line and simply downloaded to the frequency converter.
 Or the entire frequency converter profile can be loaded onto the PC for back up storage or analysis.

-The USB connector or RS-485 terminal are available for connecting to the frequency converter.
+The USB connector or RS-485 terminal is available for connecting to the frequency converter.

 MCT 10 Set-up Software is available for free download at www.VLT-software.com.
 A CD is also available by requesting part number 130B1000.
-A user's manual provides detailed operation instructions.
+For further information, see the Operating Instructions.